Pedro Sánchez sworn in as Spain's new Prime Minister

 Posting Friday on Twitter, Sánchez promised a fresh start for the country.
 "Spain starts a new page.
 A period to recover the dignity of its institutions.
 From responsibility, dialogue and consensus, it is time to work for equality, to build a country that does not leave anyone behind," he said.

-Rajoy, of the Popular Party, on Friday became the first leader in Spain's modern democracy to lose a vote of no confidence in Parliament.
+Rajoy, who had been in power since 2011 as the head of the Popular Party, on Friday became the first leader in Spain's modern democracy to lose a vote of no confidence in Parliament.

-His fate was sealed on Thursday after the Socialists secured support for the no-confidence motion from a number of smaller parties in Parliament, including the Basque Nationalist Party.
+His fate was sealed a day earlier, after the Socialists secured support for the no-confidence motion from a number of other parties in Parliament, including the anti-austerity Podemos party, Catalan pro-independence parties and the Basque Nationalist Party.

+Since his own party holds only 84 seats in the 350-seat chamber, Sánchez will need to keep those parties, with their differing agendas, on his side in order to pass any legislation.

+The Socialist party tweeted Friday that it was a "great day for democracy" and that it would "work responsibly to give back our country the dignity it deserves."

 The confidence motion was filed by Sánchez after a court convicted Rajoy's former aides of running slush funds to help finance Popular Party election campaigns.
 The court also questioned the credibility of Rajoy's testimony during the proceedings.